Planning a trip to the Big Island on a budget? Keep scrolling for these cheap and free things to do on Big Island that are $10 or less!

 If you do nothing else with your time on the Big Island, you must plan a trip to Hawaii Volcanoes National Park!

-Now, you might already be thinking that we are over our $10 limit, but the $30 admission fee is per car, not per person.
+You might be thinking we are over our $10 limit.
+However, the $30 admission fee is per car, not per person.

 If you have a family of four, you’re under $10 per person.
 If you have a family of 6, you’re at $5 per person.
-And if you are going to break our $10 or under rule, this is definitely the place to do it!
+And if you will break our $10 or under rule, this is definitely the place to do it!

-There is literally no way I can explain in one short blurb all the reasons to go see Hawaii Volcanoes National Park.
+I can’t explain in a short blurb all the reasons to go see Hawaii Volcanoes National Park.

-From the visitors center to the time you leave at night (hopefully after seeing some amazing lava flow as the sun is going down) you will be awestruck by landscapes and sights you can’t see anywhere else.
+From the visitors center until you leave at night, you will be awestruck by landscapes and sights you can’t see anywhere else.
+Hopefully after seeing some amazing lava flow as the sun is going down!

 2. See the Sights from the Mauna Kea Summit!